axelspringer/vodka-tf/README.md

-# Konsum Terraform Modules
+# Vodka Terraform Modules

+> Vodka is the codename for the delivery architecture of the Tortuga Team
-> this is only for internal use
+> :boom: this is only for internal use